 Before reaching the target, Ye Olde Pub had already taken some hits from flak — one round shattering the Plexiglas nose of the aircraft and another knocking out the #2 engine and damaging the #4 engine.
 With the engine damage, Charlie’s plane was unable to keep pace with the formation and fell back.

-Closing in on the heavily damaged American bomber, finishing off the crew would be as easy as shooting a fish in a barrel.
+As Stigler reached the American bomber and surveyed the heavy damage, it was clear that finishing off the crew would be as easy as shooting a fish in a barrel.

 But Stigler, to the surprise of the B-17 pilots and crew, did not open fire.
-Instead, he attempted to direct the B-17 to divert to nearby Sweden, where they could bail or crash land and get the medical attention Charlie’s crew desperately needed.
+Instead, he waved at the crew and signaled to keep their course.
+He hoped the B-17 would divert to the Netherlands, where they could bail or land and get the medical attention Charlie’s crew desperately needed.

 It was not clear to Brown what Stigler wanted him to do, but it was clear he was not going to shoot them down.
-Instead, he pulled in close to the wounded B-17 in order to protect them from additional German fighter and anti-aircraft fire.
-He escorted the bomber across the coast to open water, saluted the crew, and turned back to Germany.
+Stigler pulled in close to the wounded B-17 in order to protect them from additional German fighter and anti-aircraft fire.
+He then escorted the bomber across the North Sea coast to open water, saluted the crew, and turned back to Germany.
 Stigler recalls thinking, “Good luck, you’re in God’s hands.”

 Against all odds, Brown was able to fly the 250-mile distance across the North Sea in order to land his plane at the 448th Bomb Group’s RAF Seething base.
 In his postflight debrief, he noted that the German pilot had let him and his crew go but was advised not to publicize this to avoid any sentimental favor it might create toward the enemy pilots.
 As Brown recalled, “Someone decided you can’t be human and be flying in a German cockpit.”

-Why had this then-unknown German pilot not finished off Charlie’s crew, and why would he risk his own courts-martial for showing the B-17 crew mercy?
+Why had this then-unknown German pilot not finished off Charlie’s crew, risking his own court-martial for showing the B-17 crew mercy?

 At the time, Stigler recalled his commanding officer’s order: “You follow the rules of war for you — not your enemy.
 You fight by rules to keep your humanity.”

-Soon thereafter the two old adversaries arranged to meet at Charlie’s home in Florida, Stigler greeting him, “I love you, Charlie.”
+Soon thereafter, the two old adversaries arranged to meet at Charlie’s home in Florida.
+Stigler greeted him with, “I love you, Charlie.”
 They became close friends for the remainder of their lives.

 Charlie’s waist gunner, Lloyd Jennings, was the last surviving crew member.
 He died in 2016.